Chinese Civil War: First United Front

-Shanghai massacre and Northern Expedition (1927)
+Shanghai massacre

+Generalissimo Chiang Kai-shek, Commander-in-Chief of the National Revolutionary Army, emerged from the Northern Expedition as the leader of the Republic of China.

 In early 1927, the KMT–CCP rivalry led to a split in the revolutionary ranks.
 The CCP and the left wing of the KMT decided to move the seat of the KMT government from Guangzhou to Wuhan, where communist influence was strong.
 However, Chiang and Li Zongren, whose armies defeated the warlord Sun Chuanfang, moved eastward toward Jiangxi.
-The leftists rejected Chiang's demand to eliminate Communist influence within KMT, and Chiang denounced them for betraying Sun Yat-sen's Three Principles of the People by taking orders from the Soviet Union.
-According to Mao Zedong, Chiang's tolerance of the CCP in the KMT camp decreased as his power increased.
+The leftists rejected Chiang's demand to eliminate Communist influence within the KMT, and Chiang denounced them for betraying Sun Yat-sen's Three Principles of the People by taking orders from the Soviet Union.
+According to Mao Zedong, Chiang's tolerance of the CCP within the KMT camp decreased as his power increased.

 On 7 April, Chiang and several other KMT leaders held a meeting, during which they proposed that Communist activities were socially and economically disruptive and had to be undone for the Nationalist revolution to proceed.
 On 12 April, many communists within the KMT were purged in Shanghai through hundreds of arrests and executions on the orders of General Bai Chongxi.
-The CCP referred to this as the 12 April Incident, the Shanghai massacre, and the beginning of the White Terror.
+The CCP referred to this as the 12 April Incident, known in the West as the Shanghai massacre, and the beginning of the White Terror.
 This incident widened the rift between Chiang and Wang Jingwei, the leader of the left wing faction of the KMT.

-The left wing of the KMT also expelled CCP members from the Wuhan Government, which in turn was toppled by Chiang Kai-shek.
+Under pressure from Chiang, the left wing of the KMT also began expelling CCP members from the Wuhan Government in July 1927, which in turn was toppled by Chiang Kai-shek.
 The KMT resumed its campaign against the warlords and captured Beijing in June 1928.
 Soon, most of eastern China was under the control of the Nanjing central government, which received prompt international recognition as the sole legitimate government of China.
 The KMT government announced, in conformity with Sun Yat-sen, the formula for the three stages of revolution: military unification, political tutelage, and constitutional democracy.